-At nearly 300g, the WTB Pure Race may not win over any weight weenies, but its contoured shape and lush padding will lure those mountain biker interested in comfort.
+At nearly 300g, the WTB Pure Race may not win over any weight weenies, but its contoured shape and lush padding will lure those mountain bikers interested in comfort.
 And its price can’t be beaten too.

 The WTB Pure Race has a distinctive shape, which the company aptly describes as whale tale.
 The seat features a drop nose for extra comfort, while the flared rear keeps you in place.

-A channel runs the length of the seat to take pressure off sensitive areas.
+A channel runs the length of the seat to take the pressure off sensitive areas.
 This flowing contour may not maximize performance, but it does make for added stability and comfort for those who lean more toward recreational cross country riding and bike packing than racing.

 Brooks Cambium C17